typicode/stop-server/README.md

 stop-server is a simple Express server.
 When you call `DELETE http://your-local-ip:5709`, it runs `poweroff` (OS X, Linux) or `shutdown` (Windows).

-stop-server is also automatically started on log in using [user-startup](https://github.com/typicode/user-startup).
+stop-server is automatically started on log in using [user-startup](https://github.com/typicode/user-startup).

-Actually, you just need `npm` and a browser to enjoy it.

 ## License